isomerpages/enterprisesg-switch/_talent/job-shadowing-internship/overview.md

 Get priority access to attending our live-streamed Entrepreneurship Exposure Series physically, where speakers from top companies share their knowledge on startups, innovation and upskilling.

+# 3 exciting roles
+> 1 .
+Partnerships

+Are you a people-person with strong communication and organisational skills?
+Join the team in planning and delivering all aspects of the conference, masterclasses, as well as other engagement activities such as roundtables.

+> 2 .
+Marketing

+Have a flair for design and copywriting?
+Help in creating and executing our marketing campaigns, evaluating our marketing performance metrics, and collaborating with internal teams.

+> 3 .
+Event Management

+An aspiring producer with endless creativity in content creation and like to gain hands-on experience managing and executing events?
+Aid with the pre-during-post production of all aspects of SWITCH - get involved in the backstage of the event.

+Download the detailed job descriptions here.

+# 2021 Entrepreneurship Exposure Series
+All Job-shadows will be required to attend our Entrepreneurship Exposure Series which consists of bi-weekly industry-led sessions from August to October.
+You will also be given exclusive access to be there physically to hear from established speakers from the international entrepreneurship ecosystem.